“Meditation calms me down and stuff.”

 That’s the question now posed to schools all across the U.S. as a result of the work by the Holistic Life Foundation.

-In 2001, brothers Ali and Atman Smith, along with friend Andres Gonzalez, returned home from college to start the foundation, an after-school program founded with the purpose of bringing the benefits of yoga and mindfulness to their Baltimore, Maryland neighborhood.
+In 2001, brothers Ali and Atman Smith, along with friend Andres Gonzalez, returned home from college to start the foundation.
+It started as an after-school program with the purpose of bringing the benefits of yoga and mindfulness to their Baltimore, Maryland neighborhood.

 But what started as a small after-school program with 20 boys from local Baltimore grade schools (mistaken in the beginning by much of the neighborhood as a gang startup) has now blossomed into a national movement.

-And it’s made parents and educators everywhere question the value of traditional disciplinary measures along with the power of mindfulness as a potential replacement.
+As a result, it’s made parents and educators everywhere question the value of traditional disciplinary measures.
+And, along with it, the power of mindfulness as a potential replacement.

 Holistic Me brings mindfulness to Baltimore’s youth to surprising results

-Founded as the Holistic Life Foundation’s flagship program in 2002, Holistic Me is an after-school program designed to teach yoga, mindfulness, and related meditation and breathing techniques to Baltimore’s youth.
+Founded as the HLF’s flagship program in 2002, Holistic Me is an after-school program designed to teach yoga, mindfulness, and other well-being practices to Baltimore’s youth.

-Since beginning at Baltimore’s Windsor Hill Elementary seventeen years ago, the program has expanded far beyond Baltimore, now serving surrounding Maryland communities in:
+Since beginning at Baltimore’s Windsor Hill Elementary seventeen years ago, the program has expanded far beyond Baltimore.
+It now serves the surrounding Maryland communities in:

 - Somerset County